 Original Medicare

-Original Medicare (parts A and B) does not offer coverage for routine vision care, including eyeglasses, except in certain situations.
-Therefore, a person has to pay 100% of the costs.
+Original Medicare (Part A and Part B) does not cover routine vision care, including eyeglasses, except in certain situations.
+Therefore, a person must pay 100% of the costs.

 The eyeglasses must have standard frames and come from a Medicare-enrolled supplier, as Medicare will not pay for designer frames.
 A person can upgrade their frames if they are willing to pay the additional costs over the medically approved amount.